ZOYA Wholebeing Psychiatry

 • There are three types of services:

-1. Private Pay Service ($425 Initial Visit and $225 Follow up Visit)- it’s the most comprehensive service that includes an extensive wholistic approach, which is typically not covered by insurance companies.
+1. Private Pay Service ($425 Initial Visit and $225 Follow up Visit)- it’s the most comprehensive service that includes an extensive holistic approach, which is typically not covered by insurance companies.
 Hence, you pay out of pocket.
 In some cases, we may provide an itemized superbill for potential partial reimbursement from your insurance depending on your benefit plan.

 3. ZOYA Membership-Designed for individuals seeking more continuous, personalized psychiatric support throughout their healing and wellness journey.
 Membership may be beneficial for clients who would benefit from more frequent follow-ups and ongoing support between appointments.
 Available for select clients based on clinical appropriateness and mutual fit.
 The members pay a consistent monthly fee of $375, which includes: